cloudy-sfu/MCP-rednote-assistant/README.md

 ## Install

+Make sure you have a [rednote](https://www.xiaohongshu.com) social media account.

 Create and activate a Python 3.12 virtual environment.
 Set the current directory to the program's root directory.
 Run the following command.

 ```